Excel FLOOR.MATH Function

 The FLOOR.MATH function differs from the FLOOR function in these ways:

-- FLOOR.MATH provides explicit support for rounding negative numbers (toward zero, away from zero)
+- Provides explicit control for rounding negative numbers (toward zero, away from zero)

-- FLOOR.MATH appears to use the absolute value of the significance argument.
-Changing the sign of significance has no effect on the result.
+- Changing the sign of significance has no effect on the result; use mode instead.